 Her parents are also old and have unstable incomes.
-After going to Hanoi to study, Xuan found a part-time job.
-What she worries about is that next year, medical students will start clinical training at the hospital, there will be no time to work part-time, medical tuition fees are getting higher and higher, how will her family and herself manage to study for 6 years at university and the years of specialized study?
+After going to Hanoi to study, Xuan has found a part-time job.
+What she worries about is that next year, medical students will start clinical training at the hospital, and there will be no time for part-time work.
+Tuition fees for medical courses are getting higher and higher.
+How will her family and herself manage to afford 6 years of university and the specialized training years?

 Before they can celebrate being admitted to university, students are already worried about rising tuition fees.
 Photo: NGHIEM HUE |

-It's the end of December, and Ms. Tran Huong Dung in Y Yen, Nam Dinh, can't hide her worry because the deadline to pay the new quarter's rent is approaching.
-Since the COVID-19 pandemic, the commune's wooden products such as worship items and other handicrafts have no more outlets, businesses and households have also gradually reduced production, and manual workers like Ms. Dung who do sandpaper work (using a special type of paper to smooth the wood surface) are unemployed.
+It's the end of December, and Ms. Tran Huong Dung in Y Yen, Nam Dinh, cannot hide her worry because the deadline for paying the new quarter's rent is approaching.
+Since the COVID-19 pandemic, the commune's wooden products, such as worship items and other handicrafts, have no more outlets, businesses and households have also gradually reduced production, and manual workers like Ms. Dung, who do sandpaper work (using a special type of paper to smooth the wood surface), are unemployed.

 He had to apply for a job as a security guard for a garment company in town while she worked as a maid in Hanoi.
 Her income was only enough for the two of them to cover food, accommodation, and transportation.
-He sent tuition fees from his hometown twice a year.
-The tuition for his child's 10-month school year took up 80% of his annual salary as a security guard.
+He sent tuition fees twice a year from his hometown.
+The 10-month tuition fee for his child accounted for 80% of his annual salary as a security guard.
 They struggled to make ends meet because they had a child in 10th grade.

-With current tuition fees, experts say that families living in Hanoi who are civil servants or ordinary teachers also have difficulty sending their children to university.
+With current tuition fees, experts say that even families living in Hanoi who are civil servants or ordinary teachers will have difficulty sending their children to university.

 Source: https://tienphong.vn/con-hoc-dai-hoc-bo-me-meo-mat-post1705116.tpo